The Plastic Factsheet

 Plastic is the most destructive and toxic material known to man, only by working together can we stop this ever-increasing tide of plastic waste, that is very quickly destroying our land, rivers, oceans, forests and wildlife.

-Join in our fight to stop brands destroying the life around us and to identify the worst areas of pollution so we can manage and pressure businesses that abuse this material in return for profit.
+Join in our fight to stop brands destroying the life around us and to identify the worst areas of plastic pollution so we can manage and pressure businesses that abuse this material in return for profit.

 By joining the Act Now project, you are taking part in one of the only ways possible to make a difference to the future of us, our environment and the wildlife around us.

 Please share this list to friends and family

 - Plastic is more destructive than Nuclear Waste

 - We produce at least 320 million metric tons of waste per year